 How to Stay Safe While Metal Detecting

-Every metal detectorists needs a bag of essentials.
+Every detectorist needs the right metal detector accessories.
 That includes a first aid kit, bug spray, sunscreen, and plenty of water and snacks.
 You’ll also need some good gloves.
 Metal objects can be sharp, so get a pair that are either dipped in latex or polyurethane coated.

 Bring a set of walkie-talkies as well.
 It’s easier to ask for help with the push of a button if you need it, and you may also not have cell reception in some areas.
 Hunt with someone else when possible, but if you don’t, make sure to tell someone exactly where you’re going.